-As of December 31, 2017, the risk-taking potential of the Volkswagen Bank GmbH Group stood at $\in$ 5.6 billion (previous year: $\in$ 3.5 billion) and comprises reported equity and the forecast result for the next twelve months (total of $\in$ 12.2 billion) less the regulatory requirements for minimum equity ( $\in$ 6.1 billion) and other adjustment items ( $\in$ 0.5 billion).
-This item is the reference point for risk tolerance and risk appetite and takes the form of an overall risk limit for the Group (fixed at $\in$ 2.3 billion as of December 31, 2017).
+The risk-taking potential of \notin 5.0 billion as of December 31, 2018 comprised reported equity plus the forecast result for the next twelve months (overall \notin 12.3 billion) less regulatory minimum own funds requirements (\notin 6.4 billion) and other adjustment items (\notin 0.9 billion).
+This item is the reference point for risk tolerance and risk appetite and takes the form of an overall risk limit for the Group (fixed at \notin 2.3 billion as of December 31, 2018).